Searching, Discovering Chinese Materials

 You may use Chinese characters for searching Chinese language materials in CLIO, but Chinese character search will not yield the best search results, hence using Chinese characters is not recommended.

-However, almost all CLIO records are included in WorldCat.
+However, almost all CLIO records, except for titles on order, received but not cataloged yet, are included in WorldCat.
 WorldCat can be searched by using either Library of Congress Pinyin or preferably, Chinese characters, traditional or simplified, to see the holding status at Columbia and elsewhere.
-Many researchers simply start by searching WorldCat, and then back to CLIO to find the call number (a library item's unique ID and location number).
-Please note that not all library materials of Columbia one may find in CLIO are available in Worldcat.
-Most materials available in CLIO are in WorldCat though.
+Many researchers simply start by searching WorldCat, and then connect to CLIO to find the call number (a library item's unique ID and location number).
+Please note that not all library materials of Columbia one may find them in CLIO are available in Worldcat.
+Almost all cataloged materials available in CLIO are in WorldCat though.

 Starr East Asian Library's Chinese-language books can be found by searching CLIO and WorldCat.
 Most books have Library of Congress subject headings and classification numbers and they are inter-shelved together with the Japanese, Korean, Tibetan and Western-language books of the same subject headings.

-Books that are located the Off-site Library Shelving Facility (ReCAP) can be delivered for pickup in the library in Kent Hall by selecting the "Request from Offsite" option on an item's CLIO record and filling out the online form, or by filling out a request form in person at the Circulation Desk.
+Books that are located the Off-site Library Shelving Facility (or ReCAP, Research Collections and Preservation Consortium) can be delivered for pickup in the library in Kent Hall by selecting the "Request from Offsite" option on an item's CLIO record and filling out the online form, or by filling out a request form in person at the Circulation Desk.
 If you do not have Columbia UNI, you cannot fill out the online form, you please feel free to ask Circulation Desk people to help you with the request.
 This is also applied for requesting journals, rare books, special materials, and multimedia materials, etc. that are stored in ReCAP.

 Most of Starr East Asian Library's holdings of rare books and special materials have been cataloged in CLIO.
 However, some rare/special items may not be processed or cataloged.
 The Chinese rare/special items in other Columbia University libraries, such as the Rare Book & Manuscript Library in Butler Library, may not be fully cataloged.
 Please contact the Chinese Studies librarian or librarians in respective libraries for assistance.